All Episodes

 But they don't sit around and practice objectivity.

-A man, a living legend, a national treasure, and all around good guy, combined as one harmless, lovable little fuzzball here on the EIB network.
+A man, a living legend, a national treasure, and all-around good guy, combined as one harmless, lovable little fuzzball here on the EIB network.

-Um it's it's actually there's a there's a there's a bonus here that nobody's thinking about.
+It's actually, there's a bonus here that nobody's thinking about.

-And that is no social preening on the uh part of the award winners as they go up to make their acceptance speeches.
+And that is no social preening on the part of the award winners as they go up to make their acceptance speeches.

 And I think it's probably good news for the environment.

-You know, not a few limos driving around.
+A few limos driving around.

-Caterers not having to fire up the kitchens, uh hotels with not full occupancy.
+Caterers not having to fire up the kitchens.

 It's a good thing for the environment, particularly out in California.